 Asked why he now does what he does, Tim says that he “recognised that the best way to use my varied experience and education was to provide a service that looks at the whole business and not just a specialised element”.
 Read on…

+What is your background?
 I started my working life as a graduate engineer with the Howden Group, with hands-on exposure with design, R&D, QA & test, and a troubleshooting project in the Netherlands.
 I moved into Office Interiors as technical manager which led me to buying into a small failing joinery business and transforming that into a multi-million pound specialist storage wall manufacturer.
 A serious car accident prompted the exit from that business and some time off to reflect and study, taking an MBA and training as a mediator.
 This led to working in the insolvency industry for 2 years before setting up 4Networking as director of strategy.

+What problem are you now solving?
 The lack of whole business support that companies need to turn around their fortunes.

+How do you do that?
 By working both on the business and with the people, taking a whole company view rather than focusing on a specific aspect.
 Having ‘been there and done it’ in most roles, (and studied the theory to boot,) strategic insight and clarity follow closely behind.

+How can a struggling business afford to pay for advice when they need it most?
 That’s a good question!
 I offer free turnaround clinics to work on the issues and to establish whether we are a good fit to continue working together, and then work on joint venture solutions with payment on results.

+What are your plans for the future of the business?
 I want to get established, build and then scale the business.
 To do that means that I will be trying to help and support as many businesses as possible.

+What if the business needs an injection of capital?
 I also work with Angels Den in the South West; for businesses with fast growth potential this can be a really good solution, because the capital doesn’t have to be repaid in the short term in the way that debt finance does.

+So, what do you think of Dragons’ Den?
 It provides great exposure for entrepreneurs and the dragons… and entertainment for the rest of us.

+What do you think of The Apprentice?
 Again I think it’s more about entertainment than business, and the competition element doesn’t favour teamwork and genuine leadership.

+Who is your business hero?
 I don’t have one – I get inspired by individuals who battle through their own demons and the odds to make their business move forward on a day-to-day basis.